lukepuplett/evoq-ethereum/README.md

 - Type-safe Ethereum data structures
 - Simplified Web3 interactions

+## Implementation Notes

+### BigInteger Implementations

+This library uses two different BigInteger implementations for different encoding schemes:

+- **RLP Encoding**: Uses Bouncy Castle's `BigInteger` (`Org.BouncyCastle.Math.BigInteger`) which provides better handling of cryptographic values, particularly for variable-length encoding and handling of sign bits.

+- **ABI Encoding**: Uses .NET's `System.Numerics.BigInteger` which works well with ABI's fixed-length 32-byte encoding format.

+This design decision was made to optimize each encoding method for its specific requirements.
+In a future release, the library may be split into separate ABI and RLP components to better manage these dependencies.

 ## Target Frameworks

 This package targets .NET Standard 2.1 for maximum compatibility across: